Frequently Asked Questions

-If you give your name, contact information, and details on what kind of help you need to the Administrative Assistant, we will pass that information on to our Writing Specialists.
+If you give your name, contact information, and details on what kind of help you need to the admin, we will pass that information on to our Writing Specialists.
 If one of them is interested, that Writing Specialist will contact you privately.

 Any further discussion is between you and the Writing Specialist.
 The Writing Center serves only as an initial point of contact.
 If you do not receive a response, please understand that our Writing Specialists are quite busy, and they do not have to accept private tutoring offers.
 We do not tolerate harassment of the Writing Specialists or the Writing Center staff.